sharonodima/sharonodima/README.md

 - 👋 Hi, I’m @sharonodima
 - 👀 I’m interested in fullstack web development.
-- 🌱 I’m currently learning fullstack web development.
+- 🌱 I’m currently learning fullstack web development at Bloom Tech Institute of Technology.
+I am well versed in Javscript, HTML, CSS and Python.

-- 📫 How to reach me via email at odimasharon@gmail.com.
+- 📫 Reach me via email at odimasharon@gmail.com or via phone at +1 (919) 525-9135

 <!---
 sharonodima/sharonodima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.